Sensory Processing Disorder in Children At School

 Standing or sitting in close proximity to other children can be stressful owing to the possibility of unexpected touch and jostling.
 This child may also be easily distracted during seat work owing to not being able to screen out noises and visual stimuli.

 A sensory defensive child can easily become overstimulated or overwhelmed by the information coming from from any or all of the senses and may "act out" in crying, tantrums and meltdowns.
+This child may end up lashing out at other kids to try and protect themselves from the over stimulation.

 2) A Sensory Under-Responsive Child